Arthurhe/Riboprofiling_pipeline_Arthur/README.md

 ### example

-enter the environment we created
+activate the environment we created
 ```
 source activate ribo_profiling
 ```

 create the bowtie reference according to http://bowtie-bio.sourceforge.net/manual.shtml#the-bowtie-build-indexer
 or download pre-computed reference from ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/

-then run the pipeline with
+run the pipeline by
 ```
-PATH/TO/run_pipeline.sh Input Output Thread Bowtie_ref
+PATH/TO/run_pipeline.sh $Input $Output $Thread $Bowtie_ref
 ```
 Input = the path to your input fastq.gz file
 Output = the path to your output directory